WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 Embrace working open philosophy.
 Ensure that work in progress is shared so that others can provide help and feedback.

+IS: * We work so openly that our weekly meetings notes are public.
+    * It's fun for me to keep writing blog articles about our progress

 **How will you continue work on this project beyond the funding period?** *(250 words)*

 We hope that users will continue to contribute.
-Kirstie will be able to mentor contributions.
+Kirstie will be able to monitor contributions.

 Isla....applying for other funding?